Suhanigupta1/To-Do-App/README.md

-This is a simple  to do list app using javascript .
+This is a simple To Do List app.
-It has list , delete , quit and add functionality.
+Built using JavaScript.
+Features Included:
+ 1. Add
+ 2. Update
+ 3. Delete